 - The training should be part of an educational curriculum;

 - The students should not be treated as employees for such purposes as receiving benefits;

-- The training should be general in nature, so as to qualify the students for work for any employer, rather than designed specifically as preparation for work at the employer offering the program;
+- The training should be general, to qualify students to work for any employer, rather than for the employer offering the program;

 - The screening process for the program should not be the same as for employment; and